JacopoMangiavacchi/azmlops/README.md

     RUN = Run.get_context()

     # Get Parameters
-    PARSER = argparse.ArgumentParser("experiment")
+    PARSER = argparse.ArgumentParser("job")
     PARSER.add_argument("--input_path", type=str, help="input folder", required=True)
     PARSER.add_argument("--output_path", type=str, help="output folder", required=True)
     PARSER.add_argument("--input_file", type=str, help="input file name", required=True)
     PARSER.add_argument("--output_file", type=str, help="output file name", required=True)
     ARGS = PARSER.parse_args()

     # Prepare full file paths
     input_file_path = f"{ARGS.input_path}/{ARGS.input_file}"
     output_file_path = f"{ARGS.output_path}/{ARGS.output_file}"

-    # Call experiment entry point
+    # Call job entry point
     copy_data(input_file_path, output_file_path, RUN)

     RUN.complete()
 ```

-> Advise: the main python script file and the optional other python files used for the experiment should be saved in a specific folder.
+> Advise: the main python script file and the optional other python files used for the job experiment should be saved in a specific folder.

-### How an AML Experiment connect to data
+### How an AML Job Experiment connect to data

-When executing Experiments and Pipelines AML has the capacity to mount on Compute engines, independently if VM or Cluster, a virtual file system extension that connect through the Linux FUSE kernel module to any configurable Azure Blob Storage.
+When executing Jobs and Pipelines as Experiments the AML platform has the capacity to *mount* on Compute engines, independently if VM or Cluster, a virtual file system extension that connect through the Linux FUSE kernel module to any configurable Azure Blob Storage.

-This way with the AML SDK it is possible to transparently instruct an Experiment to mount Blog Storage paths and reference to any file contained in it as local file from the Experiment script code.
+This way with the AML SDK it is possible to transparently instruct a Job or a Pipeline Step to mount Blog Storage paths and reference to any file contained in it as local file from the Job script code.

-This basically avoid to use specific Azure Storage API in the experiment script to download the data on the Compute engine and guarantee transparent migration of these scripts between local and experiment execution.
+This basically avoid to use specific Azure Storage API in the job or pipeline scripts to download the data on the Compute engine and guarantee transparent migration of these scripts between local and AML Compute Engine execution.

 DataStore, DataReference and DataSet are the main classes in the AML Python SDK to configure this feature.